Pratyush-162/Face-mask-detection-using-matlab/README.md

 Load and preprocess the data.
 Train the CNN model.
 Evaluate the model on the validation set.
-(Optional) Run real-time detection using a webcam.
+(Optional) Run real-time detection using a webcam.<br/>
-Step 3: Real-Time Detection
+Step 3: Real-Time Detection<br/>

-Run realTimeDetection.m to test the model in real-time using your webcam.
+Run realTimeDetection.m to test the model in real-time using your webcam.<br/>
 Dataset

 The dataset used in this project consists of images of people wearing masks and not wearing masks.
-You can use the following datasets:
+You can use the following datasets:<br/>

 dataset link- (https://drive.google.com/drive/folders/1Ih3orh42vGmIwCXQNB0b5wsLkICCiZ_l?usp=sharing)